Skip to content

 Sir Isaac's Apples

-As part of Juilliard's yearlong celebration of its centennial, in 2005–06, it commissioned a new work by Eliot Feld: Sir Isaac's Apples.
-The 127-minute-long work was choreographed to Steve Reich's Drumming and included every student enrolled in the Juilliard Dance Division.
+As part of Juilliard's yearlong celebration of its centennial in 2005–06, it commissioned a new work by Eliot Feld: Sir Isaac's Apples.
+The 127-minute-long work was choreographed to Steve Reich's "Drumming" and included every student enrolled in the Juilliard Dance Division.

 A wide, almost aerial shot of Eliot Feld's "Sir Isaac's Apples" performed on stage.
 One group of dancers stand in a line along part of the perimeter of the stage.
 They feed into a group of dancers that one by one roll and slide across the stage in a zig-zagging line.